yuesaka/FitnessDemoApp/README.md

 That said, since I only own a Nexus 5X with Android 7.1.1 (API level 25), it was mainly tested on that.
 * The leaderboard can be access through the menu
+* For debugging purposes, tapping the step count textbox in the daily stat will bring up a database viewer activity that will allow you to look at the state of the database.